James Baker: Education and pre-political career

 After law school, Baker intended to join the family firm Baker Botts, which was among the largest in the state.
 The firm had implemented a no-nepotism rule, which would have prevented Baker from working there while his father still did.
 Baker and his father requested an exception, but the partners of the firm voted against admitting Baker.
-After his tenure as Secretary of State ended in 1993, Baker returned to Baker Botts, which had revised its rule to allow for Baker and his descendants to join.
+After his tenure as secretary of state ended in 1993, Baker returned to Baker Botts, which had revised its rule to allow for Baker and his descendants to join.

 Baker was not able to join the family firm Baker Botts due to a policy against nepotism.

 From 1957 to 1980, Baker practiced law at Andrews, Kurth, Campbell, & Bradley.
-Baker's work at the firm largely involved helping clients draft by-laws, advising on mergers and acquisitions, and otherwise providing guidance as needed.
-The firm's business primarily lied in the prosperous oil and gas trade in Texas, with its most important client being the eccentric tycoon Howard Hughes, though Baker himself never worked with Hughes in any detail.
+His work at the firm largely involved helping clients draft by-laws, advising on mergers and acquisitions, and otherwise providing guidance as needed.
+The firm's business primarily lay in the prosperous oil and gas trade in Texas, with its most important client being the eccentric tycoon Howard Hughes, though Baker himself never worked with Hughes in any detail.
 Baker's clients included Petro-Tex Chemical Corporation, Con Edison, and the oil-rich heirs of Shanghai Pierce.

 While at Andrews, Kurth, Baker worked six to seven days a week and considered himself a "workaholic."
-He wrote in his memoir that his only significant breaks from work would be for tennis—he won back-to-back doubles tournaments at the Houston Country Club club with future president George H.W.
+He wrote in his memoir that his only significant breaks from work were for tennis—he won back-to-back doubles tournaments at the Houston Country Club with future president George H.W.
 Bush—and occasional hunting trips.
 Though he had a consistent, relatively high salary as a lawyer at a blue-chip firm, Baker's father continued to support him financially, providing money for his first house, for parts of his children's education, for Baker to buy a station wagon, and as assistance in the construction of a new house.

 When Baker wanted to buy a parcel of poorly developed South Texas land in 1968, his father refused to put up his money, feeling that the property offered little value.
-Since Baker's father was, at that point, struggling with Parkinson's disease, his mother decided to grant Baker the money over his father's objections.
-Baker named the land "Rockpile Ranch" in deference to his father's doubts.
+Since Baker's father was, at that point, struggling with Parkinson's disease, his mother granted Baker the money over his father's objections.
+Baker named the land "Rockpile Ranch" in deference to his father's doubts.'